 Getting rid of the evidence

-From this point on a scientific bias against the exposure of troops emerged.
 There were a number of models used to discount exposure and the majority used the 2ppm mean.
 This mean would be referenced in all future scientific publications including the National Academy of Sciences.

-Some years later, there had been some media reporting of Agent Orange and Vietnam Veterans but this didn’t really tell me anything.
+Some years later there had been some media reporting of Agent Orange and Vietnam Veterans but this didn’t really tell me anything.